 3.3 Economics

 Economic feasibility is a critical factor influencing farmers’ adoption of new varieties.
-The economic analysis of the sugarcane varieties is presented in Table 3.
-VSI-12121 recorded higher gross returns, net returns, and benefit–cost (B:C) ratio compared to Co 86032 during both years of the study, clearly establishing its economic superiority.
+The economic analysis of the sugarcane varieties is presented in table 3.
+VSI-12121 recorded higher , gross cost, gross returns, net returns, and benefit–cost (B:C) ratio compared to Co 86032 during both years of the study, clearly establishing its economic superiority.

 During 2022–23, VSI-12121 recorded a net return of Rs.
 2,75,932 ha⁻¹ with a B:C ratio of 3.57, whereas Co 86032 recorded a net return of Rs.
 2,03,192 ha⁻¹ with a B:C ratio of 2.93.
 Similarly, during 2023–24, VSI-12121 recorded higher net returns (Rs.
 2,72,358 ha⁻¹) and a higher B:C ratio (3.35) compared to Co 86032 (Rs.
 2,03,274 ha⁻¹ and 2.78, respectively).

 Although the cost of cultivation of VSI-12121 was marginally higher than that of Co 86032, the substantially higher cane yield resulted in increased gross and net returns.
 The higher profitability of VSI-12121 makes it more attractive to farmers and enhances its potential for large-scale adoption.
-These findings are in line with the observations of Rao I(2020), who reported that high-yielding sugarcane varieties provide better economic returns even with slightly higher input costs.
+These findings are in line with the observations of Rao et al.I??(2020), who reported that high-yielding sugarcane varieties provide better economic returns even with slightly higher input costs.

 Overall, the economic analysis clearly indicates that adoption of VSI-12121 can significantly improve farm income and profitability, thereby contributing to the economic sustainability of sugarcane cultivation in Sangareddy district.